Become a Student Advisor

 What you'll be doing

-As a Student Advisor, you will:
+As a Student Advisor, you will be expected to:

 • read the meeting papers that are sent to you ahead of each meeting